-As ninjas we are always looking for ways to teach our students new skills like problem solving and critical thinking without the students KNOWING we are teaching them skills like problem solving and critical thinking.
-We love project based learning and electricity is a great unit to practice some hands on learning.
+As ninjas, we are always looking for ways to teach our students new skills like problem-solving and critical thinking without the students KNOWING we are teaching them skills like problem-solving and critical thinking.
+We love project-based learning and electricity lessons are a great unit to practice some hands-on learning.

 We give our students just enough information to be safe and get working on a project.
 Our students get so wrapped up in their projects, that they don’t even notice they are learning.
 That’s why we’re the Brain Ninjas and that’s why you need to try it, too!

 If you want to try project-based learning, but aren’t sure where to start, read The Reasons for Project-Based Learning.
 It is filled with helpful tips to get you going with projects in your classroom.
 If you struggle with managing Project-Based Learning, this post might be helpful How to Keep Students Accountable During Project Based Learning.

 As part of our science curriculum, students in Alberta have to design and build devices that use electricity.
 We create an electrical trivia game.
 The best part is that students ENJOY it!
 They get a chance to be super creative and we get to check if they understand how circuits work.

 Design and Electrical Game Board: We challenged them to design a board game that would use an electrical circuit to check if an answer to a trivia question was correct or not.
 Some students thrived (and we’re not going to lie-some cried).
 But after doing this task every year for the past four years, it has a 99% success rate.
 The 1%?
 Despite our ninja superpowers, we don’t actually control electricity.
 You can get all the student pages and the lesson plan in our store.
 It is also full of examples for students to use for inspiration.